fabferri/about-k8s/aks-hands-on/k8s-vi-yaml/Readme.md

 [![13]][13]

-The command **ls** runs in the shell and allows to pickup the filename of certificate:
+The command **ls** runs in the shell and allows to pick up the filename of certificate:

 [![14]][14]